Swinubo/Rizzibumps/README.md

-**Rizzibumps**
+# **Rizzibumps**

-My first 3d game.
-Made in Unity.
+This is my first 3D game in Unity.

-Only the code was uploaded as everything else is too large.
+I'm aiming to add 3D, multiplayer and AI into this project:

+3d: ✅
+Multiplayer: ❌
+AI: ❌

 yeah, pretty much it